mykelalvis/FT/Traveller/WORKING/Book 1.md

 interplanetary craft collectively known as the needs of bases and stations, are distinctly ship's boats.
 These craft range in size from different from the large vessels which ply the five to 100 tons, and include shuttles, life- space lanes.
-Ship's boat expertise reflects a boats, launches, ship's boats, and fighters. distinct experience and training in the oper- ation of these craft.
+Ship's boat expertise reflects a boats, launches, ship's boats, and fighters. distinct experience and training in the oper-ation of these craft.
 Pilot expertise minus 1 can be used as the equivalent level of ship's boat expertise.
-Referee: Ship's boat skill is used as a DM in handling throws to determine various oper- ations and their results.
+Referee: Ship's boat skill is used as a DM in handling throws to determine various oper-ations and their results.
 The following examples should illustrate this concept.
 Assume a hostile attack on a pinnace (small craft) flown by a character with ship's boat-2..Throw 10+ for the pinnace to escape on contact and avoid the attack; DM +2 based on the skill.
 Throw 8+ to avoid being hit by enemy fire if the escape attempt fails; DM +2, again based on the skill.
 Alternate